mus-format/specification/README.md

   ```

 # Data Type Metadata (DTM)
 To decode data, we need to know its type.
 To explicitly indicate it, use a DTM,
-which can simply be a number:
+which can simply be placed in front of the data:
 ```
 DTM + data
 ```